 Thomas Dewar - Income Tax, Pay, More

-- Deal with “lumpy” incomes by averaging incomes over two years so authors are paid benefits in lean periods and do not fall out of benefits on receiving an advance or royalty cheque.
+We are calling for reforms to Universal Credit so that it does not penalise self-employed creators on low incomes.
+We also believe it should deal with “lumpy” incomes by basing payments on average incomes over two years.
+This would ensure that authors are paid benefits in lean periods and do not fall out of benefits on receiving an advance or royalty cheque.

 Making Tax Digital (MTD)

 Under the Government’s MTD proposals, any business or self-employed worker whose annual turnover exceeds £10,000 would have to file quarterly returns online.
 The Society of Authors has long argued that the minimum threshold is far too low, and would place an administrative and financial burden on lower paid workers.

 Self-employed workers and businesses earning above the VAT threshold (currently £85,000) were required to start filing quarterly returns for VAT purposes from April 2019.
 It will be extended to self-employed workers earning below the VAT threshold from April 2020 at the very earliest.
 We will be keeping a close eye on HMRC’s next steps and ensuring that any future reforms don’t damage authors’ interests.

 In September 2018 the Government announced that it was dropping plans to abolish Class 2 NICs.
 This is good news for the lowest paid, but we question why HMRC has completely rolled back plans that would have benefited 3.4 million people.